-At first you start by embracing natural beauty products, proudly tossing chemical filled body care products and replacing them with natural versions.
-You happily swap your harsh chemical laden creams for Trilogy Rosehip oil and swap out your make up for Dr Hauschka instead.
+If you’ve been on your natural beauty transition for a while, you may already have embraced natural beauty products.
+You’ve proudly tossed chemical filled body care products and replaced them with natural versions.
+You’ve happily swapped your harsh chemical-laden creams for Trilogy Rosehip oil and swapped out your make up for Dr Hauschka instead.

-Then after a while of embracing natural beauty, you may realise that natural beauty goes beyond creams, moisturizers, lotions and makeup.
-In fact, true beauty and health encompasses anything we put in and on our bodies, and this includes deodorants and antiperspirants.
+Then after a while of embracing natural beauty, you may have realised that natural beauty goes beyond creams, moisturizers, lotions and makeup.
+In fact, true beauty and health encompasses anything we put in and on our bodies.
+And this includes deodorants and antiperspirants.

 Although we may be satisfied to have tossed out all those nasty body-care products made with harsh ingredients, few of us are willing to compromise on the topic of body odour.